yasmi02/CozyDiaryApp/README.md

-Mood Tracking - Choose from 14 different mood emojis to represent how you're feeling Calendar View - See all your entries organized by date Habit Tracker- Track daily habits like skincare, reading, hydration, and meditation PIN Protection - Optional PIN security to keep your diary private (default: 1234) Beautiful UI - Soft lilac color scheme with rounded corners and smooth animations Entry Management - View, delete, and manage all your diary entries Auto-Save - All your data is automatically saved locally
+Mood Tracking - Choose from 14 different mood emojis to represent how you're feeling Calendar View - See all your entries organized by date Habit Tracker- Track daily habits like skincare, reading, hydration, and meditation PIN Protection - Optional PIN security to keep your diary private Beautiful UI - Soft lilac color scheme with rounded corners and smooth animations Entry Management - View, delete, and manage all your diary entries Auto-Save - All your data is automatically saved locally Different Themes - Lilac, pink, blue, green, gray, orange, and yellow

 **Prerequisites**
 - Java 17 or higher